circleci/circleci-docs/jekyll/_cci2/language-android.md

 The [Dockerfiles are open-source, and available on GitHub](https://github.com/circleci/circleci-images/tree/master/android).
 Our image is based on the [`openjdk:8-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
 The base OS is Debian Jessie, and builds run as the `circleci` user, which has full access to passwordless `sudo`.

+Please note that our official image does *not* include the Android NDK.
+If you require that toolset, we recommend making your own image or using an [existing image](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=android-ndk&starCount=0).

 ### API Levels

 We have a different Docker image for each [Android API level](https://source.android.com/source/build-numbers).
 To use API level 24 (Nougat 7.0) in your build, you should select `circleci/android:api-24-alpha`.